ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 this to some degree.
-However, conventional solutions such as data compression are time-consuming and labor-intensive, usually rely on maintenance engineers' experience for data analysis, which, in many cases, result in low processing efficiency, inaccurate probable cause identification and duplicated tickets.
+However, conventional solutions such as data compression are time-consuming and labor-intensive, usually rely on maintenance engineers' experience for data analysis, which, in many cases, result in low processing efficiency, inaccurate Probable Cause identification and duplicated tickets.
 It is also difficult to assess the impact of alarms, performance metrics and other anomaly data on network services without known relation across layers of the entire network topology data or the relation with other network topology data.